PyPSA/atlite/doc/ug_cutout.rst

 ################

 Cutouts build the core of Atlite.
-Once created one you can easily derive energy system relevant data.
-They include all necessary weather data within your temporal and spaital boundaries.
+Once created one, you can easily derive energy system relevant data.
+They include all necessary weather data within your temporal and spatial boundaries.
 The following weather data fields can be processed

 * Temperature
 * Downward short-wave radiation